thingsboard/thingsboard.github.io/docs/user-guide/install/docker.md

 **NOTE**: if you use different database change image name in all commands from `thingsboard/tb-postgres` to `thingsboard/tb-cassandra` or `thingsboard/tb` correspondingly.

 **NOTE**: replace host's directory `~/.mytb-data` with directory used during container creation.

+**NOTE**: if you have used one database and want to try another one, then remove the current docker container using `docker-compose rm` command and use different directory for `~/.mytb-data` in `docker-compose.yml`.

 ## Troubleshooting